marked-gil/the-million-euro-quiz/README.md

 * User Story:
     > As a user, I want to be able to quit the current game or return to home page so I would have the options to either play a new game or to enter a new name without needing to leave the site.
     * IMPLEMENTATION:
         * On the game page, the nav bar will contain the 'Home' button and 'Quit' button.
-When the 'Home' button is clicked, it will automatically redirects the user to the home page, and if they want to play the game again, they will have to enter their name.
+When the 'Home' button is clicked, it will automatically redirect the user to the home page where the player can enter a new name and re-load the game.
 If the 'Quit' button is clicked, it will automatically stop the current game and show a popup box with options to play again or to return to home page.

 * User Story:
     > As a user, I want to be able to read the mechanics of the game before starting, and even while playing the game so I can be guided well.
     * IMPLEMENTATION:
-        * A 'How to Play' popup box will be available for the player when they want to read the mechanics of the game.
-This can be accessed before the start of the game, and even when the game is on.
-A button or link will be provided for this.
+        * A 'How to Play' lightbox (modal) will be available to the player when they want to read the mechanics of the game.
+This can be accessed before the start of the game in the home page, and even when the game is on in the game page .
+A button will be provided for this.

 * User Story:
     > As a user, I want the game to have an intuitive user interface so I can just play it straight away even without reading the mechanics of the game.
     * IMPLEMENTATION:
-        * The design of the game display will be minimalist.
+        * The design of the game display will be minimalist and intuitive.
         * The home page will only show the logo, and 2 buttons ('Play' and 'How To Play' buttons).
-        * The game page will have a logo, nav bar with 3 nav links ('Home', 'How To Play' and 'Quit'), the player's name and money earned, cash prize box, lifelines, and the main game area where the question and multiple answer choices will be displayed.
+        * The game page will have a logo, nav bar with 3 nav links/buttons ('Home', 'How To Play' and 'Quit'), the player's name and money earned, cash prizes box, lifelines, and the main game area where the question and multiple answer choices will be displayed.
         * The popup boxes will be minimal in text content, and will only contain 1 or 2 buttons/links.

-#### **Design Choices:**
+#### **Design Choice:**
 This online game site is created with a minimalist, uncluttered design theme that seeks to retain the user's focus on the game.
 The play of mainly **shades of green** is chosen due to its calming and stress-relieving effects to the user who, I believe, will play the game as a diversion from the hassles of life.
 Also, some other colors to serve as accents are used.

 * **Color Scheme**: